annaweronica/european-news-service/README.md

 - Technology
 - Latest news which is the section for all news from certain country.

+**The structure of the news**

+- The title of the news
+- The image/no image/ broken image
+- Description/ no description / lack of description

+The original news source opens in the new tab browser

 **The user path:** <br>
-The default settings while opening the webpage is:
+The default settings while opening the webpage:
 - *Country*: *Sweden*
 - *Category*: *Latest news* (all categories for *Country*) dispalyed.<br>

+>*Latest news* section contains all news from different categories together.<br>
-By default clicling on any *Country* only (without selecting *Category*) it will open the *Latest news* section.<br>
+>By default clicling on any *Country* only (without selecting *Category*) it will open the *Latest news* section.<br>

 The user must scroll down to read the news.<br>

+To open the link to the original news source the user can click either on:
+- Title of the news
+- Image/broken image

 The user can be back to the top of the webpage either:
 - by clicking on any *Country*